-Based on our procedures, we conclude that the Management's review is in accordance with the financial statements and has been prepared in accordance with the requirements of the Danish Financial Statement Act.
+Based on the work we have performed, we conclude that the Management's review is in accordance with the financial statements and has been prepared in accordance with the requirements of the Danish Financial Statement Act.
 We did not identify any material misstatement of the Management's review.

-Copenhagen, 14 September 2017 ERNST & YOUNG Godkendt Revisionspartnerselskab CVR no. 30 70 02 28
+Copenhagen, 19 September 2018 ERNST & YOUNG Godkendt Revisionspartnerselskab CVR no. 30 70 02 28

-Peter Gath State Authorised Public Accountant Anders Flymer-Dindler State Authorised Public Accountant
+Peter Gath State Authorised Public Accountant MNE no.: mne19718

+State Authorised Public Accountant MNE no.: mne35423

+Anders Flymer-Dindler